 Now, Alkermes says, the FDA's conclusion of "insufficient evidence" came from a misunderstanding: "The basis of that statement did not reflect a complete understanding of the ALKS 5461 NDA submission.
 And we directed FDA to the relevant information in the NDA," said Alkermes CEO Richard Pops on a conference call Monday.

-But when questioned by analysts, Pope declined to detail what, specifically, the FDA thought was missing from the application.
+But when questioned by analysts, Pops declined to detail what, specifically, the FDA thought was missing from the application.
 He repeatedly said that ready-to-file letters are usually the result of "facial deficiencies," such as missing information, and emphasized that questions about the quality of the filing will be addressed when the FDA actually reviews the application.

 “I think it just took a while to get that lens focused the right way for FDA to accept the file,” Pops said on the call.